BBC Nitia

-Beetebuerger Basket Club Nitia or simply Nitia Bettembourg is a Luxembourg professional basketball club from the commune of Bettembourg.
+Beetebuerger Basket Club Nitia or simply Nitia Bettembourg is a Luxembourgish professional basketball club from the commune of Bettembourg.

 History

-Nitia Bettembourg founded in 1932 by pioneers of the Luxembourgian basketball, and is the first basketball club of the Grand Duchy of Luxembourg and celebrated its 75th anniversary in 2007.
+Nitia Bettembourg was founded in 1932 by pioneers of Luxembourgish basketball, and is the first basketball club of the Grand Duchy of Luxembourg and celebrated its 75th anniversary in 2007.
 BBC Nitia is affiliated with the FLBB (Luxembourg Basketball Federation).